-Chinese e-commerce giant Alibaba is dabbling in the Indian market, backing Paytm Mall and Zomato, while Japanese player Softbank is bankrolling OYO and the majority of the Paytm Mall account.
-Paypal stayed in their lane and invested into fintech startup Pine Labs.
+Backers of these highly-valued, up-and-coming companies include Chinese e-commerce giant Alibaba, who invested in Paytm Mall and Zomato, while Japanese player Softbank is bankrolling OYO and the majority of the Paytm Mall account.

 Out of the 32 Indian unicorn startups, eight were added in 2021 to date, while only seven were added in 2020 throughout the whole year.
 2019 and 2018 saw six and four new unicorns be created in India, respectively.
 Seven more became unicorns even earlier, the oldest being Ola Cabs, e-commerce platform Snapdeal and mobile advertiser InMobi, all joining the list of unicorns in 2014.